briandrum/codes.forchagrin.com/_chapters/chapter-537-offenses-against-persons.md

         2. _(B)_ "Hospital" does not include any of the following:

             1. _(1)_ A facility licensed under Ohio R.C.
 [Chapter 3721][ORC
-            Chapter 3721], a health care facility operated by the Department of Mental Health or the Department of Developmental Disabilities, a health maintenance organization that does not operate a hospital, or the office of any private, licensed health care professional,
+            3721], a health care facility operated by the Department of Mental Health or the Department of Developmental Disabilities, a health maintenance organization that does not operate a hospital, or the office of any private, licensed health care professional,